Founding farmers with cattle on British upland pasture

 Founding Farmers

-A group of farmers, butchers, land stewards and technical partners are coming together to define a new standard for regenerative meat farming in Britain.
+A group of farmers, butchers, land stewards and technical partners, coming together to define a new standard for regenerative meat farming in Britain.
+Measurable, living and shaped by those doing the work.

 Built from the ground up

-The founding group includes farms and partners from the Highlands, Moray, the Cairngorms, Bristol and other parts of the UK.
+The founding group spans beef farmers from the Highlands, Moray, the Cairngorms, Bristol and beyond.

 What gets measured